mayaanayak/OpenFlightsGraphAlgorithms/proposal.md

 1) Find the shortest path between two given airports
 2) Find the minimal number of flights that would be needed while still ensuring that all the airports are connected.

 We shall be using the Depth First Search(DFS) algorithm to traverse the graph.
-In order to find the shortest path between two nodes, i.e. airports, we shall implement Dijkstra's algorithm along with the landmark path algorithm.
+In order to find the shortest path between two nodes, i.e. airports, we shall implement Dijkstra's algorithm along with the Kruskal’s minimum spanning tree algorithm.

 ## Dataset Acquisition and Processing
 We will employ the provided OpenFlights data (https://openflights.org/data.html) in completing this project.
 This data is in a comma-separated format, and it is composed of 14,110 records.
 We will be using a subset of this dataset (airports only).